Anylsite/anyl-wallet/README.md

 ### x86 build

-This build is used to develop and test the wallet library on your desktop
+This build is used to develop and test the wallet library on your desktop.

 1) clone wallet repo
 `git clone git@github.com:AnyLedger/anyledger-wallet.git && cd anyledger-wallet`